ChasNelson1990/python-zero-to-hero-beginners-course/prerequisites/shell.md

 Computers require a way for users to interact.
 Most computers use a Graphical User Interface (GUI).
 These are easy to learn and are human friendly.
 But GUIs rely on the fact that the user will want to do simple tasks and that there is one specific program to accomplish that task.

 Another common interface is a **shell**.
-A shell is a program that runs other programs and is controlled through a **command-line interface**.
+A shell is a program that runs other programs and is controlled through a **command-line interface** (CLI).
 Think of computer hackers in Hollywood movies - the green text on a black background is their shell and it provides them with access to a lot of tools.

 ## Accessing a Shell